2022–23 Úrvalsdeild karla (basketball)

-The 2022–23 Úrvalsdeild karla is the 72nd season of the Úrvalsdeild karla, the top tier men's basketball league in Iceland.
-It started on 6 October 2022.
+The 2022–23 Úrvalsdeild karla was the 72nd season of the Úrvalsdeild karla, the top tier men's basketball league in Iceland.
+The season started on 6 October 2022 and ended on 18 May 2023.
+Tindastóll won its third title, and its first in 39 years, by defeating Valur 3–2 in the Finals.

 Competition format

 The participating teams first played a conventional round-robin schedule with every team playing each opponent once home and once away for a total of 22 games.
 The top eight teams qualified for the championship playoffs whilst the two last qualified were relegated to 1. deild karla.